Best Online Bachelor’s in Cybersecurity Degree Programs in New Jersey

 Learn how to investigate cybercrime and produce evidence to be used in prosecuting these crimes.
 Study the tools, techniques, and principles driving digital forensics investigation.

-If the online bachelor’s degree in cybersecurity is your first experience with online education, check out our 10 Tips for Adjusting to School Online.
+If the online bachelor’s in cyber security is your first experience with online education, check out our 10 Tips for Adjusting to School Online.

-And for a look at some of the advantages of pursuing your bachelor’s degree in cybersecurity online, check out these 5 Ways Online Education Can Be More Effective Than Traditional Classroom Education
+For a look at some of the advantages of pursuing your bachelor’s in cybersecurity degree online, check out the 5 Ways Online Education Can Be More Effective Than Traditional Classroom Education.

-Computer and Information Systems Managers As a Computer and Information Systems Manager, you will plan, coordinate and lead a wide range of computer-related activities in your organization including network security, permissions management, database management, and more.
-Computer and Information Systems Managers earned a median pay of $159,010 in 2021.
-The Bureau of Labor Statistics projects an 11% rate of growth by 2030, with 52,700 new jobs added.
+Computer and Information Systems Managers As a Computer and Information Systems Manager, you will plan, coordinate and lead a wide range of computer-related activities in your organization, including network security, permissions management, database management, and more.
+Computer and Information Systems Managers earned a median pay of $164,070 in 2022.
+The Bureau of Labor Statistics projects a 15% rate of growth by 2032, with 46,900 new jobs added.

 Network and Computer Systems Administrators.
-As a Network and Computer Systems Administrator, you are responsible for both the daily and long-term operation and oversight of internal network and computer systems for your organization.
+As a Network and Computer Systems Administrator, you are responsible for both the daily and long-term operation and oversight of internal network for your organization.
 This includes maintenance, updates, data management, security, and more.
-Network and Computer Systems Administrators earned a median pay of $80,600 in 2021.
-The Bureau of Labor Statistics projects a 5% rate of growth by 2030, with 18,800 new jobs added.
+These professionals earned a median pay of $90,520 in 2022.
+The Labor Statistics Bureau projects a 2% rate of growth by 2032, with 19,800 new jobs added.

 For detailed information on accreditation, financial aid, college applications and more, check out our Complete Guide to Applying for College.